German submarine U-262: Seventh patrol

 The U-boat sailed on 14 October 1943 for the waters northeast of the Azores.
 There she was involved in attacks on three Allied convoys.
 On 31 October during the attack on SL 138/MKS 28, she sank the Norwegian 2,968 GRT merchant ship Hallfried.
-Francke's actions in this patrol were marked by efficient shadowing and determined attacks, for which he was awarded the Knight's Cross of the Iron Cross.
+Franke's actions in this patrol were marked by efficient shadowing and determined attacks, for which he was awarded the Knight's Cross of the Iron Cross.

 U-262 returned to La Pallice on 7 December.

 Eighth and ninth patrol

 Under a new commander, Oblt.z.S.
 Helmut Wieduwilt, U-262 covered the area southwest of Iceland on 3 February 1944, but had no success.
 She returned home on 29 April after 87 days at sea.
 U-262's next patrol was similarly uneventful, but lasted only 10 days from 6–15 June.
 She did not leave the Bay of Biscay.
 She returned to La Pallice to be fitted with a Schnorchel underwater-breathing apparatus.